center-for-threat-informed-defense/attack_to_veris/README.md

 This project created a mapping and translation layer between VERIS and ATT&CK that allows ATT&CK to describe the adversary behaviors that were observed in an incident coded in VERIS.
 This creates the opportunity for a joint analysis of the information that ATT&CK describes well (the behaviors adversaries use to attack systems) alongside the incident demographics and metadata that VERIS describes well.

-The result of this effort are a single, holistic framework describing all aspects of an incident, including threat actor, technical behavior, assets targeted and impact.
+The result of this effort is a single, holistic framework describing all aspects of an incident, including threat actor, technical behavior, assets targeted and impact.
 While VERIS allows for the expression of all these aspects, ATT&CK provides a significant improvement in level of detail, consistency of detail, and comprehensiveness in describing technical behaviors.
 These improvements can be used to develop better predictions and insights about how we might be attacked in the future by understanding better how and why we were attacked in the past.

 | VERIS Framework | Mappings as XLSX (download) | ATT&CK Navigator Layers | STIX Data |
 |---|---|---|---|